menandmice/micetro_docs/guides/admin-manual/failover_management_kea.rst

 2. In the left sidebar, under :guilabel:`DHCP Services`, select :guilabel:`Kea`.

-3. Select the server you want to view, and then select :guilabel:`Failover management` either on the :guilabel:`Action` or the Row :guilabel:`...` menu``.
+3. Select the server you want to view, and then select :guilabel:`Failover management` either on the :guilabel:`Action` or the Row :guilabel:`...` menu.

 4. The Failover Management window will show all relationships associated with the selected server.